reverentgeek/okta.github.io/_source/_posts/2019-06-18-command-line-app-with-nodejs.md

 In addition to responding with a greeting, the CLI application will now retrieve a random joke using `axios` and display it immediately after the greeting.

-### Add a Search Argument to the Command Line Application
+### Add a Search Argument to Your Node.js Command Line Application

 You can take the CLI application one step further by supporting a search argument.
 Replace the contents of `bin/index.js` with the following code.